How to Install Python 3.11 on Ubuntu 26.04, 24.04 and 22.04

 set -euo pipefail

-# Installation paths used by this guide.
+# Installation paths used in the source-build section.

 INSTALL_PREFIX="/usr/local/python3.11"